How to Install KDE Plasma on Linux Mint 22 and 21

 Conclusion

-KDE Plasma is now installed on Linux Mint with the package profile and display manager you chose, so you can keep Cinnamon as a fallback or settle into a full KDE workflow.
-If graphics issues show up after the switch, review how to install NVIDIA drivers on Linux Mint or how to upgrade Mesa drivers on Linux Mint before rebuilding your Plasma profile.
+KDE Plasma is installed on Linux Mint with the package profile and display manager you chose, while your original Mint desktop remains available from the session chooser.
+If NVIDIA-specific graphics issues appear after the switch, review how to install NVIDIA drivers on Linux Mint before rebuilding your Plasma profile.

 Search LinuxCapable